Unemployment insurance

 The employer must withhold the employee’s unemployment insurance contribution from an employee’s wages if the employee is obligated to pay it.

-If the total amount of wages paid by the employer is less than EUR 1,400, no unemployment insurance contribution needs to be paid to the Employment Fund.
+If the total amount of wages paid by the employer is less than the annual lower limit, no unemployment insurance contribution needs to be paid to the Employment Fund.
 In such a case, the employer keeps the unemployment insurance contribution collected from the employee but the employee can deduct the contribution for tax purposes.

 The employee's unemployment insurance contribution is collected from the wages of employees of 18 to 64 years